GMdSilva/FastConformation/README.md

 ## OS Requirements

-This package has been tested on Linux RedHat7 and Ubuntu 20.0.4.
+This package has been tested on Linux RedHat7.
+NOTE: To use ColabFold-dependent features (mmseqs2 msa and AlphaFold2 predictions) use Ubuntu versions older than 20.04.

 ## Usage
 Before running any commands, download this file and run it: